Established in 2003, we have lent over £27 million on behalf of our council partners.

 7. Consider Renewable Energy Sources

-If you’re looking to make a long-term investment in energy savings, you could consider installing renewable energy sources like solar panels or a heat pump.
-While the upfront costs can be high, these systems have been shown to reduce energy bills over time and reduce our reliance on grid electricity.
+If you’re looking to make a long-term investment in energy savings, consider installing renewable energy sources like solar panels or a heat pump.
+While the upfront costs can be high, these systems can dramatically reduce or even eliminate your reliance on grid electricity, leading to substantial savings over time.

-We recommend that you conduct an independent retrofit assessment to establish whether any works that you may be planning to adapt your property are likely to be suitable for your property and goals.
+We recommend that you carry out an independent retrofit assessment to find out which works are suitable for your home and budget.